 – If you need to take money out, which account should you use?

-– How do avoid paying needless taxes and avoidable fines?
+– How do you avoid paying needless tax and avoidable fines?

-– How do you minimize your investment costs so your gains aren’t slashed in half?
+– How do you minimize your investment costs so your growth isn’t slashed in half?

-Most of this gets more difficult in retirement, in part because you have to start withdrawing minimum amounts at various ages from different accounts.
+Most of these finance and investment questions get more difficult in retirement, in part because you have to start withdrawing minimum amounts of money at various ages, and from different accounts.

-For high net worth investors, seeking the help of a wealth management firm like Pillar is the most recommended path.
+For high net worth investors, seeking investment management services from a wealth management firm like Pillar is the most recommended path.

-This is why we strongly recommend, for just about every investor in the United States, our authoritative guide, The Ultimate Guide to Choosing the Best Financial Advisor, for Investors With $5 Million to $500 Million in Liquid Assets
+We also strongly recommend, for just about every investor in the United States, our authoritative guide, The Ultimate Guide to Choosing the Best Financial Advisor, for Investors With $5 Million to $500 Million in Liquid Assets

 Advantages of Private, Independent Investment Management Firms

-The best investment firms to go after – especially for high net worth investors – will be private, independent fiduciaries, not the large asset management firms and investment companies.
+The best investment management firms to consider – especially for high net worth investors – will be private, independent fiduciaries, not the large portfolio management firms and investment companies.
 Here are a few reasons why:

-One way or another, they are getting their money, even if their marketing promises zero or super-low fees.
+One way or another, their asset managers are getting their money, even if their marketing promises zero or super-low fees to their clients.

 They have other interests to serve – their own.

-But a private independent firm that also operates as a fiduciary will have no conflicts of interest.
-Or, if they do, they will disclose them to you and be honest about the pros and cons of their investing decisions and always give you the final say.
+But a private independent investment management company that also operates as a fiduciary will have no undisclosed conflicts of interest.
+They will be honest about the pros and cons of their investing decisions and always give you the final say.

 2. Greater Expertise

-Of course, this isn’t always true, so don’t just assume every independent investment management firm will have greater expertise.
-Some advisors jump straight to owning their own firm.
+But don’t assume every independent investment management firm will have greater expertise.

-Pillar’s process for this is unlike anything you will find at other firms.
+Pillar Wealth Management’s investment and asset management process is unlike anything you will find at other firms.
 If you have between $5 million and $500 million, you will be very interested to see how we create our 100% customized plans and manage our clients’ investments.

-For a good introduction to our process, get our free eBook, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.
+For a good introduction to our investment strategies, get our free guide, Improving Portfolio Performance, the Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity.

 Or, keep reading.
 We’ll give more details near the end.